Increase in cohabitation leaves many without legal protection

 Many cohabiting couples have no desire to enter into a formal marriage, but welcome legal recognition of their relationship and are keen to secure some financial protection in the event that their relationship breaks down.

-In the meantime, pending any further developments in this area, it is prudent for all cohabitees to consider entering into a cohabitation agreement, if they have not already done so.
+Pending any further developments in this area, it is prudent for all cohabitees to consider entering into a cohabitation agreement, if they have not already done so.
 Such an agreement can set out the couple’s intentions with regards to not only financial arrangements whilst they continue to live together, but also the ownership of assets upon separation.

 If the couple decide to purchase a property together, they should always explore the possibility of a declaration of trust defining each partner’s share in the property.